pmndrs/postprocessing/manual/content/custom-effects.en.md

 ### Geometry Data

 Effects have access to the geometry data of the current fragment via the `data` parameter of the `mainImage` function.
 The `EffectPass` detects whether an effect reads a value from this struct and only fetches the relevant data from the respective textures when it's actually needed.
-If you wish to sample depth at another coordinate, use the predefined function `float readDepth(vec2 uv)`.
-To calculate the view Z based on depth, you can use the predefined function `float getViewZ(float depth)`.
-The `GData` is defined as follows:
+The `GData` struct is defined as follows:

 ```glsl
 struct GData {